How does this medication work? What will it do for me?

 - are allergic to dapagliflozin or any ingredients of this medication

-- have moderate-to-severely reduced kidney function or end stage kidney disease
+- have severely reduced kidney function, end stage kidney disease, or are on dialysis

 - have type 1 diabetes